natanfudge/fudgedocs/publish-kotlin-mpp-lib.md

 For Windows Native: implementation 'com.fudge:KotlinAwesomePrinter-mingw:1.0'
 ```

-If you don't know what to append in a certain platform, go to the link from "set me up" ("https://dl.bintray.com/guide/myrepository" in the example) and go through the directories until you see
+If you don't know what to append in a certain platform, go to the link from below "set me up" ("https://dl.bintray.com/guide/myrepository" in the example) and go through the directories until you see
 a couple directories with the name of your project with a different '-' postfixes for each one.
 Those are the postfixes your users will need to use.

 This example is available on [https://github.com/natanfudge/KotlinAwesomePrinter](https://github.com/natanfudge/KotlinAwesomePrinter).